GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mccWellbore/Example.rst

-Below figure shows the comparisons between the numerical predictions (marks) and the corresponding analytical solutions (solid curves) with respect to the distributions of normal stress components, stress path, the supporting wellbore pressure and wellbore size.
-It is evident that the GEOSX predictions well match the analytical results.
+The figure below shows the comparisons between the numerical predictions (marks) and the corresponding analytical solutions (solid curves) with respect to the distributions of normal stress components, stress path, the supporting wellbore pressure and wellbore size.
+It is evident that the predictions well match the analytical results.

 .. _problemVerificationFig: